 How can I get around Japan?

 JR Passes recently experienced a price increase, so it might be cheaper to buy individual Shinkansen tickets.
 This JR Fare Calculator will show you whether the pass or individual tickets are a better purchase.
+If you choose to buy a JR Pass, you’ll need a 14-day Whole Japan Rail Pass for this Japan itinerary, which you can conveniently order to your front door here.

-To use public transportation, head to a convenience store such as 7/11 to buy a Suica card.
+To use local public transportation, head to a convenience store such as 7/11 to buy a Suica card.
 Once you have the physical card, you can load it up at English-friendly kiosks in the subway stations.
 You can also add your Suica card to Apple Pay or Google Pay.
-I recommend this option as you don’t have to worry about misplacing the physical card, and you can load your card directly on your phone.
+I recommend this option as you don’t have to worry about misplacing the physical card, and you can load your card directly onto your phone.

 When should I visit Japan?